kanidm/ldap-proxy/README.md

 tls_chain = "/tmp/chain.pem"
 tls_key = "/tmp/key.pem"

+# Number of bytes of entries to store in the cache
 # cache_bytes = 137438953472
+# Seconds that entries remain valid in cache
 # cache_entry_timeout = 1800

+# The max ber size of requests from clients
+# max_incoming_ber_size = 8388608
+# The max ber size of responses from the upstream ldap server
+# max_proxy_ber_size = 8388608

 ldap_ca = "/tmp/ldap-ca.pem"
 ldap_url = "ldaps://idm.example.com"